andreivo/CicadaProject/docs/pages/index.md

 <br><br><b>Fig 4: Cicada DCP 3d View</b>
 </p>

 The body of the Cicada DCP was designed with a simple yet functional concept to serve the most varied audiences, which allows its construction through <b>3D printing</b> or industrial processes such as plastic injection.

+The entire project was developed as a case study of method <b>Fault INtegration-Driven System Engineering (FIND-SE)</b>, an extension of Model-Based System Engineering (MBSE).

 For more details, see the section {% include doc.html name="Cicada DCP" path="gi/gi-index" %}.